 A peasant savory pie, that took me straight back in time and made me feel nostalgic but beautiful feelings take over my being.
 And it was so worth it.

 Alternatively you can stuff the pizza dough with some ricotta mashed potatoes, much like a gigantic flat gnocchi and then crisp it up.
-I usually make both, but I realized I was out of potatoes, story of my life, shocker really!
-So I made them all with sauerkraut.
+I usually make both, but I realized I was out of potatoes so I made them all with sauerkraut.

 I hope you give these a try on a chilly winter day.
-I mean, who doesn’t love a crispy savory pie stuffed with deliciousness ?!
+I mean, who doesn’t love a crispy pizza pocket stuffed with deliciousness?!

 - Heat up 2 tbsp of extra virgin olive oil in a skillet.
 Saute the onion with a pinch of sea salt until it starts to get a little color.
 Stir in the caraway seeds and sauerkraut and cook together for a few minutes until the sauerkraut starts to get a little color as well.